miguelblanco123/NHLabs/README.md

 ## Results
 The algorithm developed for the Real-Time Emotion Detection achieved better results (92-93% accuracy) than the ones found in consulted literature (88% accuracy).
 The algorithm focuses on predicting the given emotions, and for further research, it is recommended to consider additional information.

+## How to use
+1- Download the [DEAP Dataset's](https://www.eecs.qmul.ac.uk/mmv/datasets/deap/download.html) preprocessed data in python format.